apache/flink/docs/content.zh/release-notes/flink-1.16.md

 ##### [FLINK-27188](https://issues.apache.org/jira/browse/FLINK-27188)

 The StreamingFileSink has been deprecated in favor of the unified FileSink since Flink 1.12.
-This changed is reflected in the docs, but not yet in the codebase.

 #### Flink generated Avro schemas can't be parsed using Python